thogiti/thogiti.github.io/_posts/2025-12-02-LLM-Transformers-Hard-Constraints-AI-Crypto.md

 ---

 ## 7. Implications for AI + Crypto: Surjectivity and Injectivity as Design Constraints

+**A broader perspective:**

+Before diving into crypto-specific implications, it's worth noting that surjectivity and injectivity of Transformers create challenges across multiple domains where AI systems have consequential outputs.
+Similar issues appear in robotics (where unsafe trajectories are structurally reachable via surjective policies) and in recommender systems (where internal state leakage enables preference reconstruction via injective encodings).
+However, Crypto or DeFi tightens the requirements because failures are immediately monetizable, irreversible, and occur in an adversarial environment where attackers have strong economic incentives to search for exploits.
+This makes the existential nature of these functional properties particularly critical for blockchain applications.

 Once a Transformer sits inside a crypto-economic system—as a vault manager, oracle, or governance agent—it is no longer “just a model.”
 It becomes one component of a **mechanism** that maps on-chain and off-chain state to economically consequential actions.